Pitossomo/restaurant-search/README.md

   - Functions for dealing with restaurant search near the map center
   - Function searchByQuery for dealing with search by text input by the user

+11. Redux Introductions
+  - Redux and React-redux libraries installed
+  - Creation of files and folders for redux, store, reducers and modules
+  - Encapsulation of App.js template with a Provider for redux, with store as a prop
+  - Actions creation on modules/restaurants
+  - Setting restaurants as a global status

 ## Available Scripts

 In the project directory, you can run: